 Key 3: implement design fast

-As previously emphasized, digital designs are code, colors, text, art assets made in your design system like Figma… and they can be corrected, polished, animated or reworked now, later, or in parallel.
+As previously emphasized, digital designs are code, colors, text, and art assets made in your design system like Figma… and they can be corrected, polished, animated or reworked now, later, or in parallel.
 Avoid the wasteful attitude of hoarding mockups.
 Give them to development sooner than later.
 For sure, there are hidden issues you didn’t think about in the design.
 There always are.
 It’s just part of the process.
 By implementing them ASAP, you discover the issues sooner rather than later.

 It’s also critical not to design too far out on the project.
 Carefully work on only prioritized features.
 Designing anything far-off on your roadmap could easily become obsolete later.
 Stay a couple of weeks ahead of development.
 This gives you room to maneuver and shift.